Skip to Content

 See Video Tutorial Here

-I’m so glad for Leslie’s inspiration, which saved me from spending way too much money on napkins.
+I’m so glad Leslie inspired me.
+It saved me from spending way too much money on napkins.
 I can’t wait to make more.
 The possibilities are endless.

 I hope you enjoyed this simple tutorial on How to Paint Flour Sack Napkins.